mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 The browser-compat-data project (BCD) uses the `spec_url` property to map compatibility data to features described in specifications.

+The following `spec_url` guidelines give advice on how to provide good links to specifications.
+They are based on a discussion in [#29582](https://github.com/mdn/browser-compat-data/pull/29582/).

 ## Benefits

 Maintaining pointers to specifications from BCD features provides several benefits: